 How to communicate effectively at work?
 Simple.
 Make sure your messages really connect with your audience.
 Here, the difference between operational communication and internal communication is crucial.
-While it is essential to convey the key information, procedures and rules that are required for an employee to operate effectively, you also need to talk to them in a way that resonates.
+While it is essential to convey the key information, procedures, and rules required for an employee to operate effectively, you also need to talk to them in a way that resonates.

-Your internal communication strategy should include a wide variety of approaches and channels that are designed to reach every single one of your employees.
+Your internal communication strategy should include a wide variety of approaches and channels designed to reach every one of your employees.
 Your aim is to inspire them.
-Ultimately, you want them to not just read your communications, you want them to be motivated to take action.
+Ultimately, you want them not just to read your communications; you want them to be motivated to take action.
 That’s the hard part.
 Whichever method of internal communication you choose, whether it’s call-to-action messages or company mission statements, it should always be designed to resonate with your audience.

 Monitor the impact of your communications and adapt your strategy accordingly

 As the founder of GoDaddy once said, “Anything that is measured and watched, improves.”
 This is especially relevant in the case of internal communications.
-Unless you know who has read your communications, and what action they have taken as a result, you are operating blind.
-In the current business climate, with so many employees working remotely, measuring internal communications has never been more critical.
+Unless you know who has read your communications and what action they have taken as a result, you are operating blind.
+In the current business climate, with so many employees working remotely, keeping track of internal communications metrics has never been more critical.